Accounting Study Guides

 Master the two methods for handling uncollectible accounts receivable.
 Walk through the exact journal entries for estimating bad debt, writing off a specific account, and recovering a previously written-off receivable — with worked examples for both the percentage of sales and aging of receivables approaches.

-Perpetual vs Periodic Inventory System: Journal Entries and Worked Examples
+Perpetual vs Periodic Inventory: Journal Entries Compared

 Learn the exact journal entries for both inventory systems — from purchase to sale to year-end adjustment.
 Walk through worked examples for inventory purchases, sales, returns, freight, purchase discounts, and the critical year-end close, with a side-by-side comparison of both approaches.